Various Common RV Problems That Most Owners Suffer

 3. Toilet Malfunctions

-The last thing that anyone wants in their RV is the toilet trouble.
+The last thing that anyone wants in their RV is toilet trouble.
 It is not only annoying but also unhealthy.
-You know you have a problem when the water doesn’t stay in the toilet bowl or water keeps running from it.
+You know you have a problem when the water doesn’t stay in the toilet bowl or keeps running from it.
 This is the problem you should address sooner and not later.
-If the rubber seal around the large valve is not in good shape, then replace it.
+If the rubber seal around the large valve is not in good shape, replace it.

 Toilet Malfunctions